-- The primary reason why female deer grow antlers is to compete for mates and protect their food.
+- Generally, reindeer grow antlers to compete for mates and protect their territory during rutting season.

-- Female reindeer grow antlers that are significantly smaller than their male counterparts.
-A male can grow antlers as long as 50 inches after multiple seasons of shedding, while a female is more inclined to grow 20-inch antlers.
+- Female reindeer grow antlers that are significantly smaller than their male counterparts–20 inches in length, while males’ antlers grow as long as 50 inches after multiple seasons of shedding.

 It’s a common truth in the world of deer that males have antlers and females don’t, but reindeer serve as the exception that proves the rule.
 Both male and female reindeer grow antlers, and they actually keep them for differing lengths of time.

 That’s a trait that no other species in the deer family possesses.
 The reason is a peculiar result of circumstances and biological luck, but it’s a reflection of how sophisticated the natural world can be.

 Antlers and horns are sometimes used interchangeably, but there are some distinctions between the two that are worth noting.
 Antlers are constructed of bone that’s chemically identical to any other bone in the animal’s body, although they’re protected by a sheath of keratin — the same protein that makes up our hair and our fingernails and toenails.

 The primary distinguishing point between antlers and horns is that the former is seasonal while the latter is permanent.
 Antlers are the fastest-growing tissue on the planet — and they can expand at a rate of up to an inch a day.
 The primary reason why antlers manage to grow so quickly is thanks to a material known as velvet.